 - prepared new teachers to work with a diverse student population

 - provided new teachers with a two-year Induction program of support and assessment during the first two years of teaching to earn a California Professional Teaching Credential

 - aligned teacher preparation standards with State adopted academic, content and performance standards for students

 Click here for more information regarding our Teacher Induction Program

-- Full participation in the Induction Formative Assessment meetings (Orientation, ILP process and the end of the year Colloquium.
+- Full participation in WUSD's Induction meetings (Orientation, ILP process, and the end of the year Colloquium).